Best Cheap Car Insurance in Atlanta

 FAQs

-The average monthly cost for full coverage car insurance in Atlanta is $245, or $106 for a policy with minimum coverage.
-That puts $200 right between the average costs for these two types of coverage.
+In Atlanta, $200 monthly is less than average for full coverage car insurance but higher than average for minimum coverage.
+The average monthly cost for full coverage car insurance in Atlanta is $267, or $92 for a policy with minimum coverage.
+That puts $200 about between the average costs for these two types of coverage.
 Remember, though, that other variables can affect the price – and value – of car insurance, including liability limits, deductibles, factors like the driver’s age and driving record, extra coverages like car rental reimbursement, and even your credit score.

 One way to help ensure you get the cheapest rates is to get multiple quotes.
 Insurance rates can vary based on individual factors and your eligibility for good driver discounts, low mileage discounts and special rates for bundling home and auto policies.
 Multiple quotes can help you compare apples to apples, and find the best deal for you.

-On average, Georgia Farm Bureau offers the cheapest full coverage auto insurance in Atlanta at an average cost of $1,660 per year.
-Auto-Owners, USAA, and Mercury also offered lower-than-average rates for full coverage insurance.
+On average, Georgia Farm Bureau offers the cheapest full coverage auto insurance in Atlanta at an average cost of $1,659 per year.
+USAA, Auto-Owners, and State Farm also offered lower-than-average rates for full coverage insurance.

 Methodology